15 Differences Between GoldMine and Salesforce

 We are often asked about GoldMine vs Salesforce.

-GoldMine and Salesforce.com are both applications that were originally designed to help salespeople become more productive and ultimately sell more.
+GoldMine and Salesforce are both applications that were originally designed to help salespeople become more productive and ultimately sell more.
 GoldMine has historically been a very popular contact manager among salespeople and has provided years of business benefit to many users and companies.

 Salesforce came to market in 1999, years after GoldMine was originally released.
 Salesforce was developed with a very different design and delivery concept and has demonstrated a consistent pace of innovation.
-Here are some of the key differences between Salesforce.com and GoldMine Corporate and Premium Editions.
+Here are some of the key differences between Salesforce and GoldMine Corporate and Premium Editions.

 GoldMine vs Salesforce Comparison